 - 1 preserved lemon, - quartered and seeds removed

 - 1/2 cup red olives

-When the meat has cooked, add the cauliflower, preserved lemon, olives and lemon juice.
+- When the meat has cooked, add the cauliflower, preserved lemon, and olives.
 If necessary, add enough water to almost cover the cauliflower.
-Rapidly simmer the cauliflower, partially covered, about 15 to 20 minutes, until the cauliflower is tender and the sauce is reduced to the level of the meat.
+Rapidly simmer the cauliflower, partially covered, about 15 to 20 minutes, until the cauliflower is tender and the sauce is reduced to a thick broth-like consistency.

 - Watch the salt when seasoning, as the preserved lemon and olives will add their own salty essence to the dish.

 - If you feel the sauce is salty enough before you add the lemon and olives, don't add them directly to the sauce and instead use them to garnish the finished dish.

 - The exact same preparation is used to make a tagine with cabbage.
 Simply replace the cauliflower with 1/2 to 1 whole head of cabbage (core discarded and leaves chopped into strips).

 Nutrition information is provided as a courtesy and is only an estimate obtained from online calculators.
 Optional ingredients may not be included in the nutritional information.

 Christine Benlafquih is Founding Editor at Taste of Maroc and owner of Taste of Casablanca, a food tour and culinary activity business in Casablanca.
 A long time resident of Morocco, she's written extensively about Moroccan cuisine and culture.
 She was the Moroccan Food Expert for The Spruce Eats (formerly About.com) from 2008 to 2016.